-As previously discussed, a given configuration with baselines ranging from $L{min}$ to $L{max}$ is sensitive to angular scales from $\sim \theta{MRS}$ to $\theta{res}$ .
+As previously discussed, a given configuration with baselines ranging from L{min} to L{max} is sensitive to angular scales from $\sim \theta{MRS}$ to θ{res} .
 Sensitivity to a broader range of angular scales is possible by combining data obtained in multiple configurations, where more extensive coverage of the (u, v) plane is attained.
 For example, the same source can be observed in different configurations of the 12-m Array, with more extended configurations providing higher angular resolutions.
 For sensitivity to extended structures, the more compact 12-m Array configurations or the more tightly clustered 7-m Array can be used.
-Finally, the individual Total Power (TP) Array antennas of the ACA can be used to map the largest angular scales and address the zero-spacing problem.
+Finally, the individual Total Power (TP) Array antennas of the Atacama Compact Array (ACA; also known as the Morita Array) can be used to map the largest angular scales and address the zero-spacing problem.
 In this section, we briefly describe so-called multi-configuration observations.
 Discussion of how ALMA implements such observations in practice can be found in Sections 7.8 and 7.9.

 During proposal preparation, ALMA users should take note of the maximum recoverable scale needed to ensure that the proposed observations will be able to recover the scales needed to address the science in question.
-The ALMA Observing Tool will determine which combination of configurations will yield the desired angular resolution and maximum recoverable scale.
+The ALMA OT will determine which combination of configurations will yield the desired angular resolution and maximum recoverable scale.